Why Alternative Fuels are Not a Want But a Need

 Transforming transportation is vital to addressing climate change.
 Scientific data from natural sources like ice cores, rocks, and tree rings, along with modern tools such as satellites and instruments, all indicate a changing climate.
 According to NASA, while Earth’s climate has changed throughout history, the current rate of warming is unprecedented—it is undeniably driven by human activities since the mid-1800s and is occurring at a pace unmatched in the past 10,000 years.
 From rising global temperatures to melting ice sheets, the evidence of a warming planet is undeniable.

 To keep global warming below 2°C, replacing gasoline and diesel with low-carbon alternatives is essential.
-Most vehicles must transition to electric power, while remaining vehicles must be nearly carbon-neutral by using alternative fuel like biodiesel, ethanol, propane, compressed natural gas, renewable diesel, and hydrogen by 2050.
+Most light- and medium-duty sectors must transition to electric vehicles powered by renewable energy, while the remaining hard-to-electrify vehicles must be nearly carbon-neutral by using alternative fuel like biodiesel, ethanol, renewable propane, natural gas, renewable diesel, and hydrogen produced from renewable energy by 2050.

 Biofuels are especially of interest because they release the carbon absorbed by the crops they are derived from, making them essentially net-CO2 neutral.
-Using a fuel with a greater ethanol or biodiesel content can be effective in reducing emissions in a traditional vehicle.
-Additionally, biodiesel and renewable diesel are biodegradable, non-toxic, and emit fewer fumes.
+Using a fuel such as ethanol, renewable diesel or biodiesel can be effective in reducing emissions in a traditional vehicle.
+Additionally, biodiesel is considered non-toxic and biodegradable, while ethanol and renewable diesel are considered less-toxic and biodegradable.

 However, despite this good news, climate change poses risks to alternative fuels’ production and distribution.
-Extreme weather events can damage infrastructure, with Midwest floods and droughts disrupting biofuel production and energy transmission.
+Extreme weather events can damage infrastructure, with Midwest floods and droughts liquid and gaseous fuel production and energy transmission.
 Rising temperatures may also strain the electric grid, increasing the likelihood of power outages that affect electric vehicles.

 How is clean transportation economical?